rsrasmu2/EdutainmentGame/README.md

 - Music for overworld - Al, DONE
 - fix math difficulty - Nancy, DONE
 - block player from walking on the front wall - Cherie, DONE
+- Optional: User input is in our bitmap font -Al, Done

 DESERTED TASKS:
 ---------------